Entry-Level Professional Master of Arts Degree

 Children and Youth

 USC has a long history of leadership in pediatric occupational therapy.
 Faculty members have expertise in sensory integration, family-centered and culturally sensitive care, early intervention and school based practice, programming for at-risk youth, and policy development.
 One of our key strengths is in the area of sensory integration, the approach founded by Dr. A. Jean Ayres, who was a distinguished professor in our program.
-Moreover, through our relationships with leading pediatric clinical sites, we offer outstanding opportunities for our students to refine the advanced practice skills they need to meet the needs of families who have children with a variety of disabilities.
+Moreover, through our relationships with leading pediatric clinical sites, we offer outstanding opportunities for you to refine the advanced practice skills you need to meet the needs of families who have children with a variety of disabilities.

 Health and Wellness (Life Design)